cuulee/wtsps/README.md

 wtsps.server <- WTSPS()
 ```

-The result is a Object of Class WTSPS.
+The result is an Object of Class WTSPS.

 ``` r
 wtsps.server